 Supported Booking Systems

-- Microsoft 365 (formerly Office 365) - Basic and Modern Authentication supported
+- Microsoft 365 (formerly Office 365) - only Modern Authentication supported

 - Microsoft Exchange 2019

 - Microsoft Exchange 2016